Updated: Jan 2022.

 - Halal License – Serving Halal customers.

-Depending on the type of kitchen your business requires, some companies offer a one stop commercial kitchen solution, Jackie’s, Royal Equipment are perfect examples.
+Depending on the type of kitchen your business requires, some companies offer a one stop commercial kitchen solution, Royal Equipment and A-Cal Kitchen Solutions are perfect examples.
 They can customize almost anything and advise you towards your personalized kitchen design.
 Including space planning, equipment needs and specifications.
 It is important to discuss with your chefs their needs and requirements to optimize the kitchen space for improving efficiency and effectiveness.
 Your budget can be easily overrun.
 Stay within your budget by managing the list of equipment that you will need and keep in mind that customized equipment is always more expensive.

 All commercial kitchens use steel grade 304 which is considered food grade material.
 This steel will not rust unless it comes into direct contact with a highly acidic chemical.
 It is not advisable to compromise anything lower than food grade steel 304 for food safety.
 To reduce cost, you can opt for refurbished equipment from equipment and stainless steel reseller’s.